GuidanceMantras/GuidanceMantras/README.md

 - "I do not have" or "I will think about it" or "I will talk to you later", for any request such as money, time consuming helps
 - "I do not know" or "We will talk about it later" if anyone ask about someone or something
 - Depending upon the circumstances, use the above phrases

+### Conservative-Liberalisam
+- You need to distinguish between conservative and liberalisam in your thoughts, entertainment, actions, support/help, spending, people, dealing with finance/people/situation/work/surrounding/any relationships and so on
+- Conservative means, bit strict and narrow minded
+- Liberalisam means bit lineant and open minded

 ## Mind-Manasu and Soul
 - Keep your mind pure and negative free